yobasystems/alpine-ntp/README.md

 Typical accuracy between two machines synchronised over the Internet is within a few milliseconds; on a LAN, accuracy is typically in tens of microseconds.
 With hardware timestamping, or a hardware reference clock, sub-microsecond accuracy may be possible.

-Two programs are included in chrony, chronyd is a daemon that can be started at boot time and chronyc is a command-line interface program which can be used to monitor chronyd’s performance and to change various operating parameters whilst it is running.
+Two programs are included in chrony, chronyd is a daemon that can be started at boot time and chronyc is a command-line interface program which can be used to monitor chronyd's performance and to change various operating parameters whilst it is running.

 ## ✨ Features